-Even the most sophisticated anti-theft features are ineffectual when used by a security safe with a weak foundation.
+Even the most sophisticated anti-theft features are ineffectual when installed in a security safe with a weak foundation.

-Wall and Door thickness cuts to the core of a high security safes construction and core ability to protect.
+Wall and Door thickness cuts to the core of a high security safe's construction and ability to protect.
 This should always be your number one concern when deciding on any safe.

 When you buy a safe, you're entrusting the manufacturer of that safe with the most precious items you possess.
 You're putting your faith in the builder that their claims of protection are true, that the safe you're purchasing will adequately protect your cherished items to the best of that manufacturer's ability.
-Those who routinely fabricate and sell these imposter safes do more than a disservice, they are committing the ultimate industry sin by abusing the buyers trust and exposing them to potential pain and heartache.
-Brown Safe has never, nor will we ever engage in this practice and we are disgraced by those who do.
+Those who routinely fabricate and sell these imposter safes do more than a disservice, they are committing the ultimate industry sin by abusing the buyers trust, and exposing them to potential pain and heartache.
+Brown Safe has never engaged in this practice, nor will we ever, and we are disgraced by those who do.
 We take great pride in producing the most rugged safes in the industry.
 We build every safe by hand in our U.S. factory.

-For your own peace of mind, I highly recommend you spend the time to research prior to purchase as the market is riddled with inferior units.
-While outrageously inexpensive or imported safes are a true cause for suspicion, high price luxury safes can be just as insecure as their cost cutting counterparts.
+For your own peace of mind, I highly recommend you spend the time to research prior to purchase, as the market is riddled with inferior units.
+While outrageously inexpensive or imported safes are a true cause for suspicion, high-priced luxury safes can be just as insecure as their cost-cutting counterparts.
 A very good starting point for safe research is right here in our Safe Buying Guide section.
 Once you've familiarized yourself with safes and their protection levels, you'll understand why the flagship safe produced by the majority of manufacturers is where our base unit begins.